Luzifer/ots/README.md

 # Disable the file attachment functionality alltogether
 disableFileAttachment: false

-# Define how big all attachments might be in bytes
+# Define how big all attachments might be in bytes.
+Leave it set to
+# zero to use the internal limit of 64 MiB (which is there to ensure
+# the encrypted object does not cause the frontend to break).
 maxAttachmentSizeTotal: 0
 ```